-- Drug or alcohol problems: The court’s primary concern is protecting the child’s health and well being.
-Parents who have a history of drug or alcohol problems and who have not received treatment are less likely to be trusted by the court with the child’s safety.
+- Drug or alcohol problems: The court’s primary concern is protecting the child’s health and wellbeing.
+Parents who have a history of drug or alcohol problems and especially those who have not received treatment are less likely to be trusted by the court with the child’s safety.

-- Abandonment: If you went periods of time where you were not a part of the child’s life, you will need to slowly regain the child’s (and the court’s) trust.
+- Abandonment: If there were periods of time where you were not a part of the child’s life, you will need to slowly regain the child’s (and the court’s) trust.

 - Child abuse: If you have ever been charged or investigated for child abuse in the past, your parental rights could be in jeopardy.